Fellowships & Grants

 The Kennan Institute cannot provide office space for Short-Term scholars, a designated carrel and computer is available in the Wilson Center library for each Short-Term scholar.
 Travel and accommodation expenses are not directly covered by this grant.
 There is no official application form for Short-Term Grants.
 The applicant is requested to submit a concise description (700-800 words) of his or her research project, curriculum vitae, a statement on preferred dates of residence in Washington, D.C., and two letters of recommendation specifically in support of the research to be conducted at the Institute.
-All of these materials may be submitted via e-mail except for the letters of recommendation, if sent by email, must be sent directly from the referee and be a scan of a signed letter.
+All of these materials may be submitted via e-mail.
+Please note that the letters of recommendation, if sent by email, must be sent directly from the referee and be a scan of a signed letter.
 Referees are also welcome to send their signed letters by fax or post.
-Applicants should also note their citizenship in their materials.
-Applications should be submitted in clear dark type, printed on one side only, without staples.

 Grant recipients are required to be in residence in Washington, D.C. for the duration of their grant.
 Four rounds of competitive selection for Short-Term Grants are held each year.
 Closing dates are March 1, 2014, June 1, 2014, September 1, 2014, and December 1, 2014.
 Applicants are notified of the competition results roughly seven weeks after the closing date.
 U.S. citizens are eligible for Short-Term Grants.
 NOTE: Future Short-Term Grants for non-U.S. citizens will be suspended until further notice.
 Please check the KI website for updated information on the Short-Term Grant Program for non-U.S. citizens.

 Short-Term grant applications are reviewed by at least three members of the Kennan Institute’s Advisory Council.
 The Director of the Kennan Institute selects grant recipients based on the recommendations of the Council.
 Selection is based on the following criteria: